wesmuehlhausen/ExpeditorsTechnicalExercise/README.md

 ## Quick Summary
 Load the data from a text file into an array of strings.
 Go through each string and clean it and separate it into fields that correspond to an occupant/person.
 Use a hash map to store households and their corresponding occupants.
 Sort it and print/export it.
-Much better documentation can be found in the Java files.
+Much better documentation can be found in the Java files. input/output files:
+Java files:

 ## Exercise Requirements
 Write a program using Java or an object oriented language of your preference.